Last Modified: October 30, 2013

 It should be noted that passive filters have insertion loss (3 to 5 dB depending on the design), and if your DSP-equipped mobile transceiver is already lacking in the audio out department, you might consider the SCAF-1 mentioned above.

 Plain Old Speakers

-There is nothing wrong with plain old speakers, except some of them are really plain looking (pun intended).
-There are a few things to consider when selecting one.
+There is nothing wrong with plain old speakers.
+However, there are a few things to consider when selecting one.

 First, price means nothing.
 Some really cheap speakers will out perform ones costing 10 times as much.
 One of the reasons for this is, expensive speakers tend to have a much wider bandwidth (high frequencies especially) than cheaper ones, and they're typically larger in size.
 While they might sound a little fuller at home, when you're mobile you need all of the definition you can get.
 Conversely, you don't want one too small or you won't have enough bass response, and the highs will be accented which reduces readability.

 I wouldn't recommend a brand on a bet, because each person's hearing is slightly different.
-However, here's a few things to consider.
-About as small as you want one is 3 inches by 5 inches.
-Those little tiny 2 inch jobs don't sound very good unless you mount them very close to your ear.
-Some of the 2 inch by 3 inch ones are fairly good, but might not have enough bass to suit some folks.
+Just don't buy one smaller than 3 inches by 5 inches.
+Those tiny 2 inch jobs don't sound very good unless you mount them very close to your ear.

 Occasionally, you'll find old Motorola HSN1000B amplified speakers at hamfests for as little as $10.
 New ones cost about $75.
-It's amazing how good they are as long as the speaker cone hasn't deteriorated.
-Schematics are available on-line.
-Midland®, Cobra®, and Shakespeare® also have amplified speakers available.
+It's amazing how good they are as long as the speaker cone hasn't deteriorated—caveat emptor.

 Using Vehicle Stereo Systems